cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 A `result` value of "success" means that the submission was successfully translated to executable form.
 Note that this does not imply that there were no warnings or other compiler diagnostics.

-A `result` of "failure" means that submission could not be translated to executable form, most likely because of syntactic or semantic errors in the submitted code.
+A `result` value of "failure" means that submission could not be translated to executable form, most likely because of syntactic or semantic errors in the submitted code.

 ## *TestResults*